 - Place the Oreos onto a parchment lined baked sheet and top with sprinkles.

-- Use Ghirardelli melting wafers or candy melts for best results.
-I like the melting wafers for best flavor and results but the candy melts also work.
+- Use quality chocolate.
+I like the melting wafers, like Ghiradelli melting wafers for best flavor and results but the candy melts also work.
 These are best for creating a shiny, smooth finish on your Oreos.
+You can also melt and temper chocolate and dip in real chocolate.

 - Allow to cool before enjoying.
 Let the chocolate harden for about 30 minutes, at room temperature, or quicken the process for about 15 minutes in the fridge.
 If you plan on adding a drizzle of another chocolate do so after the chocolate hardens.